 Hybrid vehicles, vehicles that have had BOS installed and BOS-eligible vehicles do not qualify for this payment.
 If you currently own or lease a vehicle that is listed here, you may be eligible for a cash payment.

 Important: In order to receive the payment of $62.50, eligible Class Members must complete and submit the proper Claim Form.
-Claim forms are currently being accepted and will be accepted until further notice.
-The claims deadline will be posted on the settlement website in due course.
+Claims forms are currently being accepted and will continue to be accepted up to and including Monday, September 29, 2014.
 Click here to make a claim.

 C. Customer Support Program

-For Class Members who still possess their vehicles, Toyota is implementing a Customer Support Program that will stand by the reliability of the vehicles by providing provide prospective coverage for repairs and adjustments needed to correct defects in materials or workmanship in certain parts associated with the vehicle's operation at no cost to the owner or lessee if any of those parts fail, break, or malfunction.
-The Customer Support Program will last for ten (10) years after the expiration of any existing warranty for each of the covered parts, subject to a maximum limit of 240,000 kilometres, except that each eligible vehicle will receive no less than three (3) years of coverage from the date of final settlement approval (regardless of when the underlying warranty expires and your vehicle's mileage), if the Court finally approves the settlement.
+For Class Members who still possess their vehicles, Toyota is implementing a Customer Support Program that will stand by the reliability of the vehicles by providing prospective coverage for repairs and adjustments needed to correct defects in materials or workmanship in certain parts associated with the vehicle's operation at no cost to the owner or lessee if any of those parts fail, break, or malfunction.
+The Customer Support Program will last for ten (10) years after the expiration of any existing warranty for each of the covered parts, subject to a maximum limit of 240,000 kilometres, except that each eligible vehicle will receive no less than three (3) years of coverage from May 20, 2014 (regardless of when the underlying warranty expires and your vehicle's mileage).

 The covered parts are the: (i) engine control module; (ii) cruise control switch; (iii) accelerator pedal assembly; (iv) stop lamp switch; and (v) throttle body assembly.
 The Customer Support Program is transferable with the Subject Vehicle.
 Inoperable vehicles and vehicles with a salvaged, rebuilt or flood-damaged title are not eligible for the Customer Support Program.